twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 Next, go to [http://localhost:8080/api/music/](http://localhost:8080/api/music/)

-If you immediately see the below image, it means that you have completed a small step.
+If you immediately see something like the image below, it means that you have completed a small step.

 Seeing this is normal, because we still need to migrate.